 Your real estate newsletter content must show that you, as a real estate agent, know enough and care enough to fulfill the promise of your slogan.

-The majority of people still tend to trust printed words more than content of digital media that can be the altered or deleted any time.
+The majority of people still tend to trust printed words more than the content of digital media that can be altered or deleted at any time.
 We also are in a habit of deleting emails without reading then when our mailboxes are overflowing with all kinds of messages.
 This is why customized printed marketing materials are still relevant for targeting certain groups and geographical areas and often outperform many other forms of real estate lead generation.

 In conclusion, spend a significant amount of time and brain power to pick a truly unique slogan that reflects your real estate personality, is rather short, memorable, and honest.
 You can sell real estate without a slogan but if you pick one, make sure it works for your benefit, not against you across all marketing platforms.